Lumen5/ffmpeg-static/README.md

-# FFmpeg Static Library Builder for linux/amd64
+# FFmpeg Static Library Builder for linux/amd64 (or other platform, if PLATFORM ENV is specified)

 This project builds FFmpeg static libraries (`.a` files) for linux/amd64 architecture from source.
 It uses Docker to provide a consistent cross-platform build environment, allowing you to build Linux binaries from macOS.

 ## Prerequisites

-- Docker (with support for linux/amd64 platform)
+- Docker (with support for linux/amd64 platform by default)
 - Bash shell
 - Internet connection (to clone FFmpeg repository)